fardream/gen-move-math/README.md

 ### Division

-It's trivia to calculate x divided by y if x <= y (which is either 0 or 1), and the reminder is either x or 0.
+It's trivia to calculate x divided by y if x <= y (which is either 0 or 1), and the remainder is either x or 0.

 Now assuming x is greater than y:

 1. align x and y leading 1 by left shifting y.
-1. set reminder to x, if reminder is greater than the shifted y, subtract it from reminder, and add 1 shifted by the same size to the result.
+1. set remainder to x, if remainder is greater than the shifted y, subtract it from remainder, and add 1 shifted by the same size to the result.
 1. left shift the shifted y by 1.
 1. repeat until y is not shifted any more.